-A history making completion of a Memo of Understanding with the Corps of Engineers and the State for \$1 billion in SELA urban drainage projects throughout the city was executed.
+- A history making completion of a Memo of Understanding with the Corps of Engineers and the State for \$1 billion in SELA urban drainage projects throughout the city was executed.
 An additional \$48 million was obligated by FEMA for other drainage projects.
-SELA drainage projects included:

-• A Corps of Engineers contract to build a concrete box culvert canal along Dwyer Road to improve drainage in eastern New Orleans.

-• Construction of the new canal in Dwyer Road from Jourdan Road to the St Charles Canal is ongoing.

-• Construction of the Florida Ave Canal from Mazant St to DPS No. 19 is ongoing.

-• Contract to construct a new canal in Claiborne Ave from the Monticello Canal to Leonidas will be awarded by November 2011.

-• Contract to construct a new canal in Napoleon Ave from Claiborne Ave to Carondelet Street will be awarded by October 2011.
+SELA drainage projects included: - A Corps of Engineers contract to build a concrete box culvert canal along Dwyer Road to improve drainage in eastern New Orleans. - Construction of the new canal in Dwyer Road from Jourdan Road to the St Charles Canal is ongoing. - Construction of the Florida Ave Canal from Mazant St to DPS No. 19 is ongoing. - Contract to construct a new canal in Claiborne Ave from the Monticello Canal to Leonidas is under construction. - Contract to construct a new canal in Napoleon Ave from Claiborne Ave to Carondelet Street is under construction.